1994 Indianapolis 500: First half

-On lap 6, Dennis Vitolo spun in turn four, but continued causing the first caution flag of the race.
-Later on lap 20, Roberto Guerrero crashed in turn two.
-Unser went on to lead the first 23 laps.
-On lap 23, as the leaders pitted, Mario Andretti dropped out early of his final "500" with ignition problems.

-Al Unser Jr. stalled exiting the pits (a concern going into the race for the Mercedes) and Emerson Fittipaldi took the lead after the first sequence of pit stops.
+On lap 20, Roberto Guerrero crashed in turn two, bringing out the second caution of the race.
+On lap 23, the leader made their first scheduled pit stops.
+Mario Andretti dropped out early from his final "500" with ignition problems.
+Leader Al Unser Jr. stalled exiting the pits (a concern going into the race for the Mercedes) and Emerson Fittipaldi took over the lead for the first time.

 The yellow came back out again when Mike Groff and Dominic Dobson touched wheels and crashed in Turn 1.

-At the restart, Michael Andretti suffered a puncture, and pitted for new tires.
+In the melee, Adrian Fernandez hit a piece of debris and damaged his rear suspension.
+Lyn St. James clipped the rear wheel of Scott Goodyear, and both cars limped back to the pits.
+Fernandez and Goodyear would drop out, and after a lengthy pit stop for repairs, St. James was able to get back out on the track.
+On the ensuing restart, Michael Andretti suffered a puncture, and was forced to pit for new tires.
 He stalled the car leaving the pits, and subsequently went a lap down.
-Eddie Cheever and Nigel Mansell were both given black flags for passing Raul Boesel prior to the restart, forcing both to make stop and go penalty passes through the pits.
+Eddie Cheever and Nigel Mansell were both given black flags for passing Raul Boesel prior to the restart, forcing both to serve as stop-and-go penalty in the pits.

 By lap 85, Fittipaldi had stretched his lead to 24.6 seconds over second-place Unser.
-Jacques Villeneuve was a lap down, running as high as third.
+Rookie Jacques Villeneuve was a lap down, running as high as third.

 On Lap 92 Hideshi Matsuda crashed in Turn 2.
 Under the yellow, John Paul Jr. then spun and crashed in turn 3.
 As the field was circulating through turn three warm-up lane behind the pace car, Dennis Vitolo was barreling down the backstretch trying to catch up with the field.
 He misjudged the speed of the field, and approached the line of cars too fast.
 He ran into the back of John Andretti's car, touched wheels with him, and spun forward in a clockwise rotation.
 The back of the car then rammed the back of Nigel Mansell's car, and climbed up it sideways.
 Al Unser Jr., among others, narrowly escaped the incident.
 Vitolo was found on top of Mansell, and the cars were sideways in the infield grass.
 Hot coolant and oil began to leak from Vitolo's car, and dripped into Mansell's cockpit.
 Mansell scurried out of the car and was tackled to the ground by corner workers in an effort to put out any fire.
 Mansell later stormed out of the infield medical care center, angrily refusing treatment.
 Vitolo admitted blame for the incident.

 At the halfway point, Unser (23) and Fittipaldi (75) combined to lead 98 of the first 100 laps.
 The third Penske entry driven by Paul Tracy, however, began smoking during the lap 92 yellow and dropped out with turbocharger failure.